 - Individuals have the right to participate in and be informed about, and consent to or refuse care in advance of and during treatment.

-How much does home care cost in Hawaii?
+How much does home care cost in Maine?

 The cost of home care in the northeast generally costs more than the national average.